DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Experiments

 \section{Experiments}

 \textbf{Experimental setup.} We evaluate our method on the complexes from PDBBind \citep{liu2017PDBBind}, a large collection of protein-ligand structures collected from PDB \citep{berman2003PDB}, which was used with time-based splits to benchmark many previous works \citep{equibind, Volkov2022PDBBindSplits, Lu2022TankBind}.
-We compare \textsc{DiffDock} with state-of-the-art search-based methods SMINA \citep{koes2013smina}, QuickVina-W \citep{Hassan2017QVinaW}, GLIDE \citep{halgren2004glide}, and GNINA \citep{mcnutt2021gnina} and the recent deep learning methods EquiBind and TANKBind presented above.
+We compare \textsc{DiffDock} with state-of-the-art search-based methods SMINA \citep{koes2013smina}, QuickVina-W \citep{Hassan2017QVinaW}, GLIDE \citep{halgren2004glide}, and GNINA \citep{mcnutt2021gnina} as well as the older Autodock Vina \citep{trott2010autodock}, and the recent deep learning methods EquiBind and TANKBind presented above.
 Extensive details about the experimental setup, data, baselines, and implementation are in Appendix~\ref{appx:baseline_details} and all code is available at \url{https://github.com/gcorso/DiffDock}.
 The repository also contains videos of the reverse diffusion process (images of the same are in Figure~\ref{fig:reverse_diffusion2}).

 As we are evaluating blind docking, the methods receive two inputs: the ligand with a predicted seed conformation (e.g., from RDKit) and the crystal structure of the protein.
 Since search-based methods work best when given a starting binding pocket to restrict the search space, we also test the combination of using an ML-based method, such as P2Rank \citep{krivak2018p2rank} (also used by TANKBind) or EquiBind to find an initial binding pocket, followed by a search-based method to predict the exact pose in the pocket.

-To evaluate the generated complexes, we compute the heavy-atom RMSD (permutation symmetry corrected) between the predicted and the ground-truth ligand atoms when the protein structures are aligned.
-All methods except for EquiBind are able to generate multiple structures and rank them.
-We report the metrics for the highest ranked prediction as the top-1; top-5 refers to selecting the most accurate pose out of the 5 highest ranked predictions, which is a useful metric when multiple predictions are used for downstream tasks.
+To evaluate the generated poses, we compute the heavy-atom RMSD (permutation symmetry corrected) between the predicted and the ground-truth ligand when the protein structures are aligned.
+Since all methods except for EquiBind generate multiple ranked structures, we report the metrics for the highest-ranked prediction as the top-1 prediction and top-5 refers to selecting the most accurate pose out of the 5 highest ranked predictions; a useful metric when multiple predictions are used for downstream tasks.